LostByteSoft/Bash-Sha-256-Verification/readme.md

 	-if not exist, ask for a hash file (*.sha256 *.txt).
 	-If you don't provide a file will create a new *.sha256 file.
 	-If you provide a hash file with multiple hash inside it will take the good line.

+	-Check_sha256_V5.sh, yes it is the best version.

+	The main software.
+Will ask for 1 files (and check if hash file exist then autoload OR ask for a second file WITH MULTIPLE HASH INSIDE and compare the hash include in the second specified/automatic file OR (if you click cancel) offer to create new sha256 file.

+	-ask for 1 file
+	-watch if *.sha256 exist and load (of the same name *.sha256) -if not exist, ask for a hash file (*.sha256 *.txt).
+	-If you don't provide a file will create a new *.sha256 file.
+	-If you provide a hash file with multiple hash inside it will take the good line.
+	-If sha256sums.sha256 file exist will vefiry all files/lines

 Screenshot of the version 4.